Penetration Testing Frequently Asked Questions (FAQs)

 “…the PEN test went well, and business was not affected by it, which is very important during our busy season.”

 It depends, as a variety of factors should be thought-through when considering the frequency to conduct penetration tests.
 When determining what is appropriate include considerations such as:

 - How frequently the environment changes: Tests are often timed to correlate with changes as they near a production ready state.

 - How large the environment is: Larger environments are frequently tested in phases to level the testing effort, remediation activities, and load placed on the environment.

 - Budgetary factors: Testing should be scoped to focus on the most critical assets according to a timeline that is supported by the allocation of security budgets.

 Remember that the frequency of the testing needs to be adjusted to meet the unique needs of the organization; and it’s important that those needs are understood and incorporated into the testing approach from the beginning.

-Testing too infrequently allows for a window that increases an organization’s exposure.
+Testing too infrequently allows for a window that increases an organization’s exposure to risks.
 On the other hand, if testing is done too frequently, there is inadequate time to remediate before testing resumes.
 Therefore it is important to strike a balance.

-Collaboratively, the scope of a penetration test should always be customized to suit the unique nature of the business.
+Collaboratively, the scope of a penetration test should always be customized to suit the unique nature of the business and understanding of their risk profile.
 A variety of considerations, both internal and external to an organization, impact and guide the scope of a penetration test: